PeymanKh/Turkish_Cryptocurrency_Exchanges_Data_Story/README.md

 ## 3. Files Overview & Execution Instructions
 This Project consists of 3 folders:

-1. ***WebScraping***: It contains the scrapy project.
-The data_scraper.py in spiders folder is desinged to extract the real-time data of leading Turkish cryptocurrency exchanges from bitdegree.org which is a platform known for providing information related to cryptocurrencies.
-The scraping process was executed on March 14, 2024, at 13:00 (GMT+3).
-You can download this folder to your computer and move to `1- WebScraping/bitdegree/spiders` in the terminal using bash commands and then run `scrapy crawl data_scraper -O data.json` to execute the data extraction process.
-After termination, you can see the extracted data saved in `1- WebScraping/bitdegree/spiders/data.json`.
+1. ***WebScraping***: This directory houses the Scrapy project.
+The data_scraper.py file within the spiders folder is crafted to gather real-time data from leading Turkish cryptocurrency exchanges, utilizing bitdegree.org—a website renowned for its cryptocurrency-related information.
+The scraping operation was carried out on March 14, 2024, at 13:00 (GMT+3).
+To run the data extraction process on your machine, download this folder, navigate to `1- WebScraping/bitdegree/spiders` via terminal using bash commands, and execute `scrapy crawl data_scraper -O data.json.` Upon completion, the extracted data will be stored in `1-WebScraping/bitdegree/spiders/data.json`.

-2. ***Data Cleaning & Visualization***:
+3. ***Data Cleaning & Visualization***:
+After extracting the data, we copy data.json to the Data Cleaning & Visualization folder for further cleaning and analysis.
+The DataProcessing.ipynb Jupyter Notebook contains steps for processing the data and creating visualizations with pandas, matplotlib, and seaborn libraries, helping us to better understand our data.